Rachel Reeves describes ‘challenge’ of fixing economy as ‘huge’

 “The warning lights are flashing.”

+Mr Jones told broadcasters: “This Labour Government is going into 2025 with absolute resolve to work with investors, wealth creators and workers across the country to stimulate economic growth and improve living standards for workers across the country.

+“This is our number one mission as a Government, and we start from a disappointing set of economic statistics as we end 2024.”

-The interim deputy chief economist at the CBI has said that the “economy is headed for the worst of all worlds” after a major survey which contains “little festive cheer”.
+It comes after the interim deputy chief economist at the CBI said the “economy is headed for the worst of all worlds” after a major survey which contains “little festive cheer”.

 They found that firms expected to reduce both output and hiring.
 The Chancellor’s hike to employers’ national insurance, set to rake in around £25 billion a year, was highlighted as one of the reasons for the gloomy outlook.